Yeasmin1/React-Native-App-City-Bike-of-helsinki/README.md

 This is a demo mobile application for City Bike of Helsinki

 ## Features
--Responsive design, supporting iOS, Android and, Web -Bottom Tab Navigation
+- Responsive design, supporting iOS, Android and, Web
+- Bottom Tab Navigation
--Multiple scrolling cards
+- Multiple scrolling cards
--Top Navigation with welcome message and log in button -Eva Design system
+- Top Navigation with welcome message and log in button
+- Eva Design system

 ## Available scripts
 In the project directory you can run: